Cirkut

 Henry Russell Walter (born April 23, 1986), known professionally as Cirkut, is a Canadian record producer and songwriter.
-He has co-produced and co-written for Dr. Luke, Katy Perry, Becky G, Ava Max, Nicki Minaj, R. City, The Weeknd, Kesha, Ciara, Pitbull, Britney Spears, Ne-Yo, Rihanna, Adam Lambert, B.o.B, Marina and the Diamonds, will.i.am, G.R.L. and Juicy J among others.
-Songs he has written and produced include the Billboard Hot 100 No. 1 singles "Part of Me", "Roar" and "Dark Horse" by Katy Perry, and "Wrecking Ball" by Miley Cyrus.
-His production credits on The Weeknd's album Starboy won him the 2018 Grammy Award for Best Urban Contemporary Album.
-His most recent collaboration was on Ava Max's second studio album Diamonds & Dancefloors (2023).
+He has co-produced and co-written commercially successful singles, often in tandem with American record producer Dr. Luke and Swedish producer Max Martin since 2008.
+His credits include songs and albums for prominent artists including Katy Perry, Becky G, Ava Max, Nicki Minaj, Lady Gaga, Charli XCX, R. City, The Weeknd, Kesha, Ciara, Pitbull, Britney Spears, Maroon 5, Ne-Yo, Rihanna, Adam Lambert, B.o.B, Marina and the Diamonds, will.i.am, Jungkook, Kygo, Juicy J, Sam Smith, and Ed Sheeran, among others.

+Walter has written and produced the Billboard Hot 100-number one singles "Part of Me", "Roar" and "Dark Horse" by Katy Perry, "Wrecking Ball" by Miley Cyrus, "Girls Like You" by Maroon 5 and "Starboy" and "Die for You (Remix)" by the Weeknd.
+He co-produced Jungkook's 2023 single "Standing Next to You".
+He won Best Urban Contemporary Album at the 60th Annual Grammy Awards for his work on the latter two songs' parent album, Starboy.
+Walter has co-written and produced every song on Becky G's Play It Again, R. City's What Dreams Are Made Of, Ava Max's Heaven & Hell and Diamonds & Dancefloors, and Lady Gaga's Mayhem.

 Life and career

-Walter was raised in Halifax, Nova Scotia and moved to Toronto in 2004.
+Walter was born and raised in Halifax, Nova Scotia and moved to Toronto in 2004.
 He co-produced the Britney Spears song "Mmm Papi" which appeared on her 2008 album Circus.
 He sent it as an instrumental track to Kobalt Music Group via their attorney Chris Taylor, where songwriter Nicole Morier began using it to write with Britney Spears.

 Walter opened Dream House Studios in Toronto.
 He then relocated to Los Angeles, California.
 He co-produced "Part of Me", the title song to Katy Perry's 2012 concert film Katy Perry: Part of Me.
-Walter was also responsible for producing and co-writing The Weeknd's track "High for This".
-In 2016, he co-produced and co-wrote 9 songs on The Weeknd's album Starboy.
+Walter was also responsible for producing and co-writing the Weeknd's track "High for This".
+In 2016, he co-produced and co-wrote 9 songs on the Weeknd's album Starboy.